phcs93/prodex/README.md

   - select shiny
   - hear cry
   - show location with both list and map image (like in the game)
+  - show sprite based on selected generation
+    - one spritesheet per generation?
+    - one gif collection per generation?

 ## charts